Dakostu/Straftguessr/README.md

 Keep in mind that not every `Easy` screenshot has to be very easy, vice versa for `Medium`, but this should be a good first guide!

-# TODO

-- Some code cleanup and refactoring
-- Error handling
-- Add more screenshots!

 # Thank You

 - Sneaky_Kestrel for providing the `HideUI.dll`